-Step 5 -Small Group exercise (20 mins)
+Group exercise 3 (15 mins)

-- In groups of three set up a scenario with a client, a therapist and an observer. - The client describes a problem (imaginary or fictional) and uses metaphor in describing their experience. - The therapist is alert to this and looks to utilising the metaphor more directly in the session and towards developing a 'picture' that is shared with the client. - The observer makes notes on the process (Worksheet 2).
-See notes Kopp (1995) for guidance.
+In your groups of three develop the scenario with a client, a therapist and an observer.

+- The client describes a problem (imaginary or fictional) and uses metaphor in describing their experience. - The therapist is alert to this and looks to utilising the metaphor more directly in the session and towards developing a 'picture' that is shared with the client. - Therapist sketches out representation of metaphor checking that is 'fits' clients image - The observer makes notes on the process (can use the metaphor self rating scale).

-Step 6 - Whole group discussion/feedback/closure (10 mins)
+Group discussion/feedback/closure (5) mins)